 “Have you been throwing up?”

-“Actually, no. I’m tired.
+“Actually, I don’t have any morning sickness.
+I’m tired.
 But otherwise feeling perfect.”

 I could tell she was beaming on the other end.